Massachusetts Police Officer Shot And Killed In Stand Off

 “This is our way to send our brother home with respect, with more respect to follow with the funeral services,” Gross said.

-There was an outpouring of condolences on Twitter, including a tweet from Boston City Mayor Marty Walsh, Massachusetts State Governor Charlie Baker, and State Senator Elizabeth Warren.
+There was an outpouring of condolences on Twitter, including a tweet from Boston Mayor Marty Walsh, Massachusetts Governor Charlie Baker, and State Senator Elizabeth Warren.

 Sending my heartfelt condolences to @WeymouthPD Officer Michael Chesna’s wife and two children, as well as the family of the second victim in Weymouth.